THE FAMILY OF

 staying at his father's home in Florida, following his election

-victory. he emerged from the house to go to Mass, accompanied by
+victory.
+He emerged from the house to go to Mass, accompanied by

 his wife, daughter, and several nieces and nephews.

-Across the street, and elderly
+Across the street, an elderly

 mental patient named Richard Pavlick sat in his car and